-A number of previous systematic reviews have considered the relationship between sporting activity and bone health in this age group, and have studied associations between dual energy X-ray absorptiometry (DXA) and sporting activity and/or PA.
-The effect of PA varies according to gender, the skeletal sites and bone outcomes measured as assessed by DXA and peripheral quantitative computed tomography (pQCT) (5).
+A number of previous systematic reviews have considered the relationship between sporting activity and bone health in this age group, and have studied associations between dual energy X-ray absorptiometry (DXA) and sporting activity.
+The effect of sporting activity varies according to sex, the skeletal sites and bone outcomes measured as assessed by DXA and peripheral quantitative computed tomography (pQCT) which gives an estimate of volumetric bone density and other assessment of bone strength at relevant sites, including the calcaneus (5).
 Tan et al’s 2014 systematic review assessed PA and bone strength: the findings indicated that bone strength modifications due to PA were related to maturity level, sex, and study quality (2).
 A review by Hind & Burrows in 2007 reported that weight-bearing exercise enhanced bone mineral accrual during early puberty, but it was unclear which form of exercise was the most beneficial (6) while Nikander et al’s 2010 systematic review of targeted exercise for optimising bone strength throughout life supported the use of exercise to develop bone strength in children at weight bearing sites (7).

-Overall, previous studies that aimed to understand the relationship between HRSA in young people and bone health used ionising imaging tools, such as DXA (8-13), that may have limited accessibility in clinical and research settings.
+Overall, previous studies that aimed to understand the relationship between sport in young people and bone health used ionising imaging tools, such as DXA (8-13).
 There has been an increasing interest in the use of heel ultrasound as an alternative assessment of bone density that also provides structural information of bone.
 Ultrasound technology is non-invasive, widely available, low-cost and portable tool that provides an assessment of bone density and quality at a readily accessible weight bearing site with a high trabecular bone content (14).
 Ultrasound technology has been shown to be associated with fragility fracture in older adults (15) .
-The aim of this review was therefore to assess the relationship between HRSA and bone density, as assessed by heel ultrasound in adolescents and young adults, through a systematic search and a narrative synthesis.
+The aim of this review was therefore to assess the relationship between non-elite sporting activity and bone density, as assessed by heel ultrasound in adolescents and young adults, through a systematic search and a narrative synthesis.

 Methods

 The systematic review study protocol is registered with the International Prospective Register of Systematic Reviews under the Registration number CRD42018080101 (16).
-The initial protocol described reviewing the association between HRSA and bone density, with the latter being assessed using any bone measurement method.
+The initial protocol described reviewing the association between non-elite sporting activity and bone density, with the latter being assessed using any bone measurement method.
 While the search and screening process adhered to this, for the current paper the authors only included studies that had assessed bone density through cQUS.
 This was a pragmatic decision based on the number of studies identified.
 The additional data retrieved will be used in a separate report on relationships between DXA and elite sporting activities.

 An electronic search of PubMed/Medline, Proquest, AUSPORT, Ausport Med and Medline (Ovid) proceeded until 31st March 2019 to source the relevant articles under review (see Table 1 for a summary of search string used).

 Observational studies were the main type of study for inclusion, however if baseline data could be extracted from trial/interventional studies, these were also included.
-Only full text, peer-reviewed journal articles published in English, unless they could be translated using Google Translate, were included (17).
+Only full text, peer-reviewed journal articles published in English, unless they could be translated fully using Google Translate, were included (17).
 There were no limitations on sample size or country of origin.

 Participants, interventions and comparators